Derwent Living Forest

 Derwent Connections

-The Living Derwent Forest programme is part of the Nature-based Solutions for Climate Change at the Landscape Scale Programme led by Natural England in close partnership with the Environment Agency, Forestry Commission and Royal Botanic Gardens Kew, Wakehurst.
-This Shared Outcomes Funded Programme is sponsored by Defra and the Department for Energy Security and Net Zero.
+The Living Derwent Forest programme is part of the Nature Returns programme which is led by Natural England, in partnership with the Environment Agency, Forestry Commission and Royal Botanic Gardens Kew, Wakehurst.
+The programme is co-sponsored by Defra and the Department for Energy Security and Net Zero (DESNZ) and is funded through the HM Treasury’s Shared Outcomes Fund.

-Derbyshire Wildlife Trust was recently awarded funding to carry out this work and aims to create connected wooded habitats between the Northern and National Forests to allow movement of species in response to climate change.
+Last year, Derbyshire Wildlife Trust was awarded funding to carry out this work which aims to create connected wooded habitats between the Northern and National Forests to allow movement of species in response to climate change.

 It is part of a trial to find the most effective ways to capture carbon and mitigate the impacts of climate change.
 It will also develop an economically viable programme to support landowners to create and expand dynamic and resilient ecosystems.